 My article, Where Should I Store My Photos? (and Videos), generated a lot of interest and some questions about the use of more fault-tolerant storage.

-Consequently, this article presumes that you understand why your work needs to be backed up, and deals with some local options.
+Consequently, this article presumes that you understand why your work needs to be backed up and gives you a basic rundown on RAID, covers TTR Data Recovery raid services, looks at connectivity, and deals with some local options.

 This is a very nice way of saying that the storage system has some built-in survivability to a critical fault.
 The most common route is to use more than one disk in a chassis and to spread data across the disks.
 The methodologies for this redundant storage vary, but typically fall under the generic term RAID, Redundant Array of Independent (or Inexpensive) Disks.